harness/developer-hub/docs/platform/secrets/add-use-text-secrets.md

   :::warning

-   Inline secrets of text types if deleted from Harness will also delete the secrets from the external secrets manager.
-It is recommended to always take a backup of these secrets.
+   Inline secrets of text types deleted in Harness are also deleted from the external secrets manager.
+Harness recommends that you always back up these secrets.
    :::